Court Committees & Programs

 - Hon.
 Lisa B. Lench, Judge of the Superior Court of California, County of Los Angeles

 - Hon.
-Laurence D. Rubin, Associate Justice of the Court of Appeal, Second Appellate District, Division Eight
+Laurence D. Rubin, Presiding Justice of the Court of Appeal, Second Appellate District, Division Eight

 Staff Contact: Ms. Dawn Payne